tle16694/Osmo-GPS-Controller-Demo/docs/protocol_data_segment.md

 To use broadcast to wake up the camera, the prerequisite is that the remote controller has successfully connected to the camera within a recent period.

-Broadcast Packet Reference for Osmo Action 5 Pro:
+Broadcast Packet Reference for Osmo Action 5 Pro (The above image shows the broadcast from the OA5Pro, and the below image shows the broadcast of the Bluetooth remote waking up the OA5Pro) :

 <img title="OA5Pro Bluetooth Scan Example" src="images/oa5pro_bluetooth_scan_example.png" alt="OA5Pro Bluetooth Scan Example" data-align="center" width="300">

 <img title="OA5Pro Wakeup Adv" src="images/oa5pro_wakeup_adv.png" alt="OA5Pro Wakeup Adv" data-align="center" width="280">

-Broadcast Packet Reference for Osmo Action 4:
+Broadcast Packet Reference for Osmo Action 4 (The above image shows the broadcast from the OA4, and the below image shows the broadcast of the Bluetooth remote waking up the OA4) :

 <img title="OA4 Bluetooth Scan Example" src="images/oa4_bluetooth_scan_example.png" alt="OA4 Bluetooth Scan Example" data-align="center" width="300">